 Certified Food Protection Manager (CFPM) Certification

-By July 1, 2018, food establishments (including temporary food establishments) will need to have at least one employee with supervisory and management responsibilities and the authority to direct and control food preparation and service who is a Certified Food Protection Manager (CFPM).
-Learn more about this requirement here.
+As of July 1, 2018, food establishments (including temporary food establishments) need to have at least one employee with supervisory and management responsibilities and the authority to direct and control food preparation and service who is a Certified Food Protection Manager (CFPM).
+Learn more about the CFPM requirement here.

 How to Apply for a Permit